MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 Event listeners are presented as an [ARIA tree][W3CWaiAriaTree].
 You may use the arrow keys to navigate them.
 A screen reader announces the name of the DOM object that the event listener is attached to, as well as the file name where the event listener is defined and the line number.

-### Accessibility pane
+### Accessibility panel

-With focus on the **Accessibility** pane, select `Tab` to move focus inside and explore the contents.
-On the [Accessibility pane][DevtoolsAccessibilityReference] there are controls for exploring the accessibility tree, the ARIA attributes applied to an element, and the computed accessibility properties.
+With focus on the **Accessibility** panel, select `Tab` to move focus inside and explore the contents.
+On the [Accessibility panel][DevtoolsAccessibilityReferencePanel] there are controls for exploring the accessibility tree, the ARIA attributes applied to an element, and the computed accessibility properties.

 #### Accessibility Tree